An inspiring person is holding a plant in the dirt, showcasing an encouraging example.

 • Action plan

-Reversing the trend of global warming is still possible.
 “Where to start?”
 This question, which arises often, tends to create blockages in organisations and present a barrier to action.
-However, climate action is less a matter of developing solutions than of accessing, implementing and scaling them exponentially.
+The Climate Action Acceleration believes in making climate action open and accessible, feasible and scalable for its partners.

 Our support programme